neopragma/ruby-galaxy/README.md

 - High satisfaction resulting from direct collaboration with the team in understanding customer needs and clarifying requirements

+Team CorporateCogs has taken 160.0 hours to reach this point.
+Team CustomersPet has taken 3.0 hours to reach the equivalent point in their process.

 <hr/>

 ## Getting Started: Planning

 ### Team CorporateCogs

 **Activity 1.** Based on the Problem Description, the team elaborates a detailed Requirements Specification to guide their work.
 Team CorporateCogs is working solely from the written Problem Description, and is not collaborating with stakeholders.
-Therefore, they have taken the description of the test cases of the form "prok is V" literally.
+Therefore, they have taken the description of the test cases of the form "prok is V" literally, and they plan to implement the number values as input messages from a client.
+In addition, about half the information in the Requirements Specification is incorrect or incomplete (typical with this sort of process), but the team has no way of knowing that yet.

 _Good things:_